 - Immigration, Race, and Nation in Modern America

 The Color of Success: Asian Americans and the Origins of the Model Minority.
-Princeton: Princeton University Press, 2014.
-In the series "Politics and Society in Twentieth Century America."
+Princeton, NJ: Princeton University Press, 2014, in the series “Politics and Society in Twentieth Century America.

 Introduction to special issue on Ethnicity and the Cold War Part II, Journal of American Ethnic History, 31:4 (Summer 2012): 7-11.